maurov/xraysloth/docs/source/index.rst

 :doc:`installation`
   Step-by-step guide to installation.

+:doc:`data_model/index`
+  How the data are structured (from file to memory and back).

 :doc:`modules/index`
-   Documentation (automagically built from docstrings) for the packages included in *sloth*.
+  Documentation automatically built from the docstrings of the packages included in *sloth*.

 :doc:`changelog`
   List of changes.

 :doc:`todo`
   List of things to do (ideas, bugs, plans).

 Indices